partspile/site/PRD.md

 - **Admin Interface:**
   - Administrators can access archived data through dedicated endpoints
   - Admin features include:
-    - View archived users with deletion dates
+    - View archived users with deletion dates (filtered by deleted_at IS NOT NULL)
     - View archived ads (filtered by deleted_at IS NOT NULL)
     - Search archived data by various criteria
     - Export archived data for analysis
-    - View token transaction history, including deleted users
     - Restore archived ads by clearing the deleted_at field
+    - Restore archived users by clearing the deleted_at field
   - Admin access is restricted by role-based authentication

 ### 3.13 Ad Card UX (2024-06-xx)